You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 Footprint charts give us the ability to see the data that we’re actually interested in, executed orders.
 Not the transactions that are advertised of potentially trading in the trading DOM.

 Note: Throughout this post I will be referencing the ES (eMini S&P500) as it’s the primary contract that I trade.
-However, footprint charts are valuable when trading any market including equities, forex, oil, and gold.
+However, footprint charts are valuable when trading any market including equities, forex, oil, digital currencies, and gold.

 The chart above is a very basic footprint chart of the ES using a one minute time frame.